 I am a Registered Social Worker in Ontario, Canada.
 I am an ongoing member of the Ontario Association of Social Workers and I am Registered with the Ontario College of Social Workers (#803190).
 I graduated from Laurentian University with my Bachelor of Social Worker (Honours) in 1992 and I completed my Master’s Degree in Social Work (Honours) at the University of Toronto in 1993.

 In 2016, I completed the Anxiety Specialist CBT Certification with the University of Toronto.
-I am a professional member of the Anxiety & Depression Association of America.
-I am a Certified Diplomate with the Academy of Cognitive Therapy in the United States, as well as, a Certified Cognitive Behavioural Therapist with the Canadian Association of CBT Therapists.
+I am a Certified Cognitive Behavioural Therapist with the Canadian Association of CBT Therapists.
 Both the Academy and the Association set the professional standard and they offer the premiere certification in the field for qualified and effective cognitive behavioural therapists.
+I am also a certified Exposure and Response Prevention therapist with the Cognitive Behaviour Institute in the United States.

 My career path has offered me several valuable learning opportunities including work in hospitals, adult and children’s mental health, schools and in youth rehabilitation.
 I have worked in the field of custody access, crisis of disclosure with the Children’s Aid Society, the Native Residential Schools Victims Support & Crisis Program, the Internet Child Exploitation Program, and Victim Crisis Assistance Program.
-My private practice has been in existence since 2000 and I presently serve children over the age of thirteen and adults with anxiety disorders, eating disorders and depression.
+My private practice has been in existence since 2000 and I presently serve young adults (over the age of 18 and adults with anxiety disorders and depression.

 Cognitive Behaviour Therapy can help those who are experiencing a wide range of mental health difficulties (i.e. depression, anxiety, phobias, anger, panic, fears, OCD, substance abuse, eating disorders, trauma, insomnia etc.).
 The effectiveness of CBT is supported by a great deal of evidence and research.
 It has shown to be effective even after a few sessions as clients begin to understand how changing their thinking can have a tremendous impact on how one feels and how one behaves.